Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Loading a Flex 96-Channel Pipette
 ---------------------------------

 This code sample loads the Flex 96-Channel Pipette.
 Because of its size, the Flex 96-Channel Pipette requires the left *and* right pipette mounts.
 You cannot use this pipette with 1- or 8-Channel Pipette in the same protocol or when these instruments are attached to the robot.
-To load the 96-Channel Pipette, specify its position as ``mount='left'`` as shown here:
+To load the 96-Channel Pipette, omit the ``mount`` argument from ``load_instrument()`` as shown here:

 .. code-block:: python

     def run(protocol: protocol_api.ProtocolContext):
-        left = protocol.load_instrument(
+        pipette = protocol.load_instrument(
-            instrument_name='flex_96channel_1000', mount='left')
+            instrument_name='flex_96channel_1000')

 .. versionadded:: 2.15